openworm/tracker-commons/src/Python/README.md

 - metadata
 - data

-... is rejected unless it begins with `"@"`; if it does, it is ignored.
-Handling these `"@"`-prefaced custom objects requires subclassing `WCONWorms`.
+...are ignored.
+It is convenient, but not required, to follow the convention of beginning custom fields with the prefix `"@"`.
+Handling custom objects requires subclassing `WCONWorms`.

 ### WCON parser: proof of concept